How to Potty Train a French Bulldog Puppy: Easy & Effective Tips

 1. Use Crate Training for Frenchie Puppies

-Crate training is a lifesaver.
+Crate training is one of the most effective tools for potty training French Bulldog puppies.
 French Bulldogs naturally avoid soiling their sleeping area, so a crate helps teach bladder control.
 Use a crate just big enough for them to stand, turn around, and lie down comfortably.
-Place puppy pads inside if needed during early training.
+Avoid making the crate too large, as extra space may encourage accidents.

 1. Teach a Command Like “Go Toilet”